fzhu2e/LMRt/README.md

 # LMR Turbo (LMRt)

-A lightweight packaged version of the [Last Millennium Reanalysia (LMR)](https://github.com/modons/LMR) framework, inspired by LMR_lite.py originated by Professor Greg Hakim (Univ. of Washington).
+A lightweight, packaged version of the [Last Millennium Reanalysia (LMR)](https://github.com/modons/LMR) framework, inspired by LMR_lite.py originated by Professor Hakim (Univ. of Washington).
 Ultimately, it aims to provide following features:

 + Greater flexibility